 When state, national and international disasters strike, World Care responds with collected supplies from the public.
 World Care follows the supply to ensure it reaches its destination and is securely stored and distributed.
 During the past year, World Care has responded with emergency supplies to victims of the earthquake in Japan, the Alabama and Joplin tornadoes, the Arizona Wallow fire, and the devastating Monument fire in Sierra Vista.

 You can make a financial donation safely online at www.worldcare.org or you can recycle household items, clothing and computers through us.
 During disasters, a list of our most needed items for humanitarian aid can be found on our website.
 In addition, you can also volunteer at the World Care headquarters.

-To volunteer, you can drop by our headquarters from 9:00 am – 3:00 pm, Monday through Friday.
-Fill out a volunteer application (also available on our website).
+To volunteer, you can fill out a volunteer application that is available on our website.
 We will place you based on your interests and areas of expertise.
 Please call (520) 514-1588 if you have any questions.